- UCAS course code

 A good understanding of feedback control is also required to make changes in the system from one steady position to another, without oscillations or unpredictable movements.
 In this course you will learn the techniques necessary for the design and implementation of such intelligent mechatronic systems.

 In the final year you will also complete a team project directly funded by industry or inspired by industrial needs.
-Past projects have included developing an instrumented training wheelchair for para-athletes, creating a new core infrastructure for a robot orchestra, and developing a cyber-secure electricity management system in smart cities.
+Past projects have included developing an instrumented training wheelchair for para-athletes, creating a haptic glove for remote handling, developing a cyber-secure electricity management system in smart cities, and many more .

 Aims